vocalpy/vocalpy/docs/user/whatisvocalpy.md

     [research software engineers](https://www.nature.com/articles/d41586-022-01516-2)
     developing libraries and applications

-For more on acoustic communication research in general, please see the {ref}`about` page.
+For more on acoustic communication research in general, please see the {ref}`background` page.

 ## Features